 The largest and most important radiculomedullary artery supplying the lumbar spinal cord is the artery of Adamkiewicz (AKA).
 Like most other vasculature structures supplying the spinal cord, its level of origin is variable based on embryonic development.
 It usually originates between T8-L2, most commonly at T10/T11.
 The artery lies to the left of the spinal cord and forms a hairpin loop as it bifurcates into ascending and larger descending branches to meet the ASA.
 There is little, if any, collateral blood supply inferior to the AKA and ASA junction on the cord’s anterior surface.
 However, the largest posterior radiculomedullary artery often enters the spinal cord below the junction of the AKA and ASA, serving as the most distal collateral blood supply to the cord.

-Both the ASA and either of the two PSAs course caudally past the conus medullaris.
+The ASA and the two PSAs course caudally past the conus medullaris.
 At this level, the ASA is at its thickest.
 After coursing inferiorly past the conus, with the filum terminale, the ASA ends as a collection of rami cruciantes that anastomose with each distal PSA.

-Vasculature of the spinal cord is highly variable in both size and structure.
+The vasculature of the spinal cord is highly variable in size and structure.
 This is attributable to differences in embryological development and proliferation as well as metabolic needs.
-Some variants are described in the text above, such as the development of the artery of Adamkiewicz; branching origin of the PSAs; and the number of segmental radicular arteries supplying the thoracic spinal cord.
+Some variants are described in the text above, such as the development of the artery of Adamkiewicz, the branching origin of the PSAs, and the number of segmental radicular arteries supplying the thoracic spinal cord.
 However, these are not the only identified instances of variation in spinal cord vasculature.